casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

   --key account-hash-1d17e3fdad268f866a73558d1ae45e1eea3924c247871cb63f67ebf1a116e66d
 ```

+Here is how your account state would look.
 Notice that the sample response contains several named keys, including "counter", "counter_package_name", and "version".
 You can use these values to query the contract state further, as shown in the next example.

 <details>
-<summary><b>Sample response</b></summary>
+<summary><b>Sample account state</b></summary>

 ```bash
 {